Can Remembering Your Dreams Replace Hallucinogen Use?

 Unfortunately, by then, they usually realize that they’ve got a real problem on their hands.

-Like drugs, dreams are liberating – all without enslaving side effects
+Like drugs, dreams are liberating—all without enslaving side effects

 Keeping a dream journal provides a kind of mental defense against those feelings.
 Dream awareness provides comparable experiences.
 Dreaming is free.
 It’s legal.
 There are no sketchy dealers.
 There are no flashbacks or other side effects.
-You won’t be putting yourself in physical danger by doing dumb things like walking along the edge of a roof, pretending you’re a bird.
+You won’t be putting yourself in physical danger by doing dumb things like walking along the edge of a roof, and pretending you’re a bird.

 It’s natural, by God!

 You’re not going to ruin your life as you do with drug use.
-You’re actually going to benefit yourself.
+You’re going to benefit yourself.

 All you’re going to do is what you need to do for a good part of every day: sleep.